Four arrested over meth charges in Auckland and Rotorua as iwi and police join forces

 Four people have been arrested, including a 40-year-old man who is a patched Head Hunters gang member.

-They face charges relating to the sale and supply of methamphetamine, firearms and money laundering, and will appear in Rotorua District Court today.
+They face charges relating to the sale and supply of methamphetamine, firearms and money laundering.

 Seized assets included residential property, and several high-end motor vehicles.